-Both regular and expedited services offer an "in-order" option, which will deliver C\PDUs to the remote peer and associated channel access service in the order they were submitted.
-If this service is not selected, C\PDUs will be delivered as they arrive.
+Both regular and expedited services offer an "in-order" option, which will deliver C_PDUs to the remote peer and associated channel access service in the order they were submitted.
+If this service is not selected, C_PDUs will be delivered as they arrive.
+Note that expedited services are always "in order".